Article

 Today, you have a web of tools and processes to handle money in and out of the business.
 A factoring agreement is one more moving part.

-Ideally, we’d bring all of these together.
-You’d be able to monitor, control, and forecast cash flow, and then secure invoice financing or a working capital facility to pay suppliers the moment you need to.
+Ideally, you’d bring all of these together to be able to monitor, control and forecast cash flow, and then secure invoice financing or a working capital facility to pay suppliers the moment you need to.

 How Mimo can help

-Next, we’re adding accounts receivable tools to help you get paid faster.
-Which means you’ll have accounts payable and receivable in the same platform.
-So you’ll have a complete overview of all money in and out.
+Plus, with our accounts payable and accounts receivable tools in the same platform, you’ll have a complete overview of all money coming in and going out.

-You’ll be able to raise credit against those receivables in Mimo, so no need for third party factoring services.
-You can make instant decisions and optimise your working capital, which is so critical for growing businesses.
+With Mimo, you can quickly and securely raise credit against your receivables, with no need for third-party factoring services.
+And with real-time cash flow insights, you can make instant decisions and optimise your working capital, which is so critical for growing businesses.